History of Tulsi Gabbard in Timeline

 In September 2018, Tulsi Gabbard and Republican Representative Walter Jones co-sponsored the No More Presidential Wars Act to reaffirm Congress's authority over war declarations.

-2018: Characterization of U.S. actions in Syria
+2018: Characterization of U.S. as waging regime change war in Syria since 2011

 In 2018, Tulsi Gabbard characterized the U.S. as waging a regime change war in Syria since 2011.